 - Only re-implant a clean tooth.
 Ask the patient to gently suck the root clean or rinse the root in fresh milk or sterile saline (from a first aid kit).

 - Do not scrub the tooth.

 - If the tooth is not clean, do not re-implant it.
 Keep it moist by storing it in gauze dampened with milk or saline.
-Alternatively, the child can hold the tooth in their mouth inside their cheek.
+Alternatively, the patient can hold the tooth in their mouth inside their cheek.

 - Do not let the tooth root dry out.
 The cells on the tooth surface will die and reimplantation may not be possible.